scaceresg/proj-AWS-vprofile-webapp/AWS-vprofile-webapp/lift-and-shift/AWS-vprofile-L&S.md

 ### Flow of Execution

-1. Login to AWS Account
+1. Get into AWS Account

 2. Create Key Pairs for our instances